 Most of the tour designed programs that go and stay at Casa Matsiguenka (the core of the park) require a minimum of a week of traveling by ground from Cusco and river transport from Atalaya or Shipeteari Port.

 The location of the Casa Matsiguenka plays an important role in achieving a real experience in the wilderness and accomplish in visiting the most natural attractions inside the Park.
-This Lodge is privileged and well situated on the left side of the Manu River.
+The Lodge is a luxury area to say you are in the Amazon.
+Well situated on the left side of the Manu River.
 Each bungalow has two beds with mosquito netting.
-Bathroom facilities are shared in a separate building.
-Electricity is provided by solar panels, and meals will be taken in a separate building with a kitchen and small dining room.
-On top of that, the Matsiguenka Native People are running this lodge which makes it different from the other lodge management in the Southern Amazon Rainforest.
+Shared bathroom facilities are in a separate building.
+We generate our electricity with solar panels.
+There is also a separate building with a kitchen and small dining room.
+On top of that, the people who run this lodge are Matsiguenka Natives, which makes it different from the other lodge management in the Southern Amazon Rainforest.

 Larger Kapok Trees